Skydiving School Instructor (SSI)

 - prepare material, and present it in a group situation

 The practical requirements for this rating are to be completed within 1 year of the training course.
-This is to conduct a minimum of three First Jump courses, totaling 10 students while being directly supervised by a Senior Instructor with the SSI rating or an IB.
+This is to conduct a minimum of three First Jump courses, totaling a minimum of 10 students while being directly supervised by a senior SSI

 To achieve certified status, submit to CSPA within 1 year, the following documents: